 As mentioned, resistance starch is naturally present in foods such as bananas, potatoes, grains, legumes, fruits, vegetables and seeds etc.

-Interestingly, cooking and cooling or freezing carbs like pasta, potatoes, rice or bread and reheating (making toast from frozen bread etc) changes the molecular structure of the carbohydrate, increasing the resistant starch.
+By cooking and cooling or freezing carbs like pasta, potatoes, rice or bread and reheating (making toast from frozen bread etc) changes the molecular structure of the carbohydrate, increasing the resistant starch.
 Additionally, for those conscious about weight gain or losing weight, the higher the resistant starches in food content, the lower the calories (as they are not turning into sugar in the small intestine)!

 If you’re currently trying to break a weight loss plateau, have high blood sugar, digestive problems or if you’re simply in the mood to increase your good gut bacteria; then eating more resistant starch could be the way forward.
 Far too often diets restrict foods which contain carbohydrates & this high resistant starch.
 Now is the time to ditch the idea that all carbohydrates are the devil, in fact they are essential to a healthier you.